SEAME-pt/Autonomous-Lane-Detection/pytorch/README.md

 Decoder (ConvTranspose2d):

-    The ConvTranspose2d layer is essentially the opposite of a convolution, performing upsampling.
-This helps increase the spatial dimensions of the feature maps and is used in the decoder part of the network to recreate the original image size (or close to it).
+    This layer is the opposite of a convolution, performing upsampling.
+This helps increase the spatial dimensions of the feature maps and is used in the decoder part of the network to recreate the original image size.

 ## Running